SAP-archive/yaas-storefront/Readme.md

 ### 2. Project requirements

-Create a fork of the repository, clone it to your machine, and ensure you are on the 'master' branch.  **Master** will be kept in sync with service dependencies deployed to prod. **Develop** will change frequently, and may contain experimental features and code changes against services that are only available in development and test environments.
+Create a fork of the repository, clone it to your machine, and ensure you are on the 'master' branch.  **Master** will be kept in sync with service dependencies deployed to prod.

 To locally install the project, execute:

     $ npm install
     $ npm update
+    $ bower install

 ### 3. Project startup